RemoteConfigsInc/Documentation/README.md

 ### Forgot Password
 If, for some mysterious reason, you are unable to remember your password and would like to reset it, all you need to do is follow these steps:

-1. Go to the <a href="https://remoteconfigs.com/Home/ForgotPassword">Forgot Password Page</a> or on the Sign In page, click the `Forgot your Password?` link at the bottom of the form.
+1. Go to the <a href="https://remoteconfigs.com/Home/ForgotPassword">Forgot Password Page</a> or on the Sign In page, click the **Forgot your Password?** link at the bottom of the form.
-2. On the Forgot Password page, enter your email address and click the `Send Reset Email` button.
+2. On the Forgot Password page, enter your email address and click the **Send Reset Email** button.
 3. Check your mailbox for an email from RemoteConfigs.
 4. Follow the link in the email and enter a new password.
-5. Click the `Reset Password` button.
+5. Click the **Reset Password** button.

 Your password has now been changed and can be used to sign in.

 ### Billing
-To view your billing information, go to Settings, then click on the Billing tab.
+To view your billing information, go to **Settings**, then click on the Billing tab.
 Under the **Payment Methods** section you'll see your credit and debit cards as well as which card is your default.
 You are also able to add and remove cards.

 Under the **Billing History** section you'll see a list of invoices along with their statuses.
-You are also able to view and download your invoices.
+You are also able to view and download your invoices from there.

 ### Profile
-If you would like to make changes to your profile, click on the cog in the top-right corner of the page after you have signed in, then click on `Settings`.
+If you would like to make changes to your profile, click on the cog in the top-right corner of the page after you have signed in, then click on **Settings**.
 By default, you will be on the Profile tab, from there you are currently only able to make the following changes:

 * Change your First and Last names